Kevin Coleman (politician): Early career

 Coleman was a music instructor, and worked in the community on the Westland Festival Committee and the Westland Veterans Association for several years.

 City council

 In 2014, Coleman's political career began when he became a city councilman for Westland, Michigan.

 State legislature

 On November 6, 2018, Coleman was elected as a Democratic member of Michigan House of Representatives for District 16.
 He was re-elected to the seat in 2020.
 In 2022, Coleman was re-elected for his third term, this time in District 25 due to Michigan's redistricting.

 Mayor

 In 2023, Mayor Bill Wild of Westland resigned and City Council President Pro Tem Michael P. Londeau was appointed as a replacement.
 Coleman challenged Londeau in the following election and won 59% to 41%.
-He is currently serving as the 10th Mayor of the City.
+He is currently serving as the 10th Mayor of the city.

 Personal life

 Coleman is Catholic.
 He lives in Westland, Michigan.
+He divorced Ha Thi Bich Tran-Coleman in 2013.